vizicist/palette/README.md

 THIS DOCUMENT IS UNDER CONSTRUCTION

-Palette - a visual music instrument
+Palette - an engine for visual music instruments

 Palette is the engine used in the Space Palette Pro, an instrument that lets you fingerpaint sound and visuals using your fingers as 3D cursors on Sensel Morph pads.

-It consists of:
+Palette consists of:

-   1) A realtime engine that accepts 3D Cursor and MIDI input and generates as output MIDI (for softsynths) and OSC (for Resolume).
+   1) A realtime engine that accepts as input 3D cursors and MIDI, and generates as output MIDI (for softsynths) and OSC (for Resolume).

-   2) A GUI that lets you control sound and visual presets for the musical and graphical reactions to your finger gestures.
+   2) A GUI that lets you control the presets and parameters of the musical and graphical output.

 There are several ways of running Palette: